Filled with delicious flavors from mango and chiles, this high protein, high fiber, vegetarian Black Bean Quinoa Salad is a favorite!

 - Fiber helps you feel full longer.
 This can also help with weight control.
 Bye bye snack attack.

 - Fiber helps fight heart disease by lowering cholesterol.

 - Fiber helps keep blood sugar stable.

 - Fiber acts like a broom.
 A big help in preventing constipation and hemorrhoids.

-Unfortunately, 9 out of 10 Americans don’t consume enough fiber.
+Unfortunately, 9 out of 10 Americans don’t get enough fiber.
 The average intake is about half what it should be.
 Yet our colons could use a hand.
-Fifteen million Americans suffer constipation.
-That’s not surprising since the top 3 sources of grains are breads, pizza, and desserts such as cookies and pastries which are generally low in fiber.
+We’re a constipation suffering nation!
+That’s not surprising since the top sources of grains are breads, pizza, and desserts such as cookies and pastries, which are generally low in fiber.

 How to eat more fiber?
 A Fiber Challenge

 To reap all those benefits, I challenged myself to reach my daily fiber recommendations of 21 grams per day.
 Here’s what I found.